Doonesbury by Garry Trudeau for August 14, 2015

 19. Sony lens 5

-NCTom Premium Member almost 9 years ago
+NCTom Premium Member over 9 years ago

 Apparently there is a current law suit going on in Boise.
 The city criminalized sleeping in public.
 The Federal government is supporting the other side, trying to get the law thrown out.
 2 reasons: It is cheaper to provide a place to sleep than it is to put people in prison for not having a place to sleep. and everyone has to sleep, you cannot forbid someone from sleeping in public if they don’t have a private place to sleep.